loukdev/conauction/README.md

 ## conauction
 This is a Licence Informatics 3rd year project developped in C language, using POSIX sockets.
-The program simulates auctions, devided into two parts :
+The program simulates auctions, and is devided in two parts :
 - The auctionneer : there is only one.
 He commands the conauction server.
 - The outbidder : there are several and one of them win the auction.
 Each one is on a conauction client.

 Because it uses network sockets, the auctionner and the outbidders can be - and should be - on different computers, whenever they are in the world.
-In this obvious condition : being on the same network (same local network or connected on the internet).
+In this obvious condition : being on the same network (same local network or connected to the internet).

 For more details, look at http://lab-sticc.univ-brest.fr/~leparc/Etud/Licence/Reseau/Serie2UDP/TP_UDP.pdf (in french).

 ## What is that name ?
-This program simulates auction in console - this is not a GUI - and uses network with POSIX sockets. conauction is a contraction of two words : console and auction.
-By the way, it does a pun with "connection".
+This program simulates auction in console - this is not a GUI - and uses network with POSIX sockets. conauction is a contraction of two words : console and auction, making a pun with "connection".

 # [FR]